Electrical hazards and saftey in the home.

 • Call a licensed electrician for any repairs needed.

-• Get faulty appliances repaired or throw them out.
-Do not attempt to repair them yourself unless you are qualified.
+• Send faulty appliances to be repaired or throw them out.
+Don’t attempt to repair them yourself unless you are qualified.

 • Use plug-in covers to prevent children from poking objects into outlets.